Emil Grosswald: Life and education

 Emil and Lissy had two daughters, Blanche, who became a professor of Social Work at Rutgers University but died in 2003 at the age of 50, and Vivian, a professor of law at the University of Pittsburgh.
 Vivian was decorated in 2007 by the Republic of Austria for her work as the United States appointee to the Austrian General Settlement Fund Committee for Nazi-era property compensation, and in 2013 by the government of France for her services in promotion of the French language and culture in the United States.
 Emil is the uncle of Pamela Ronald, a member of the National Academy of Sciences, whose father Robert Ronald (né Rosenthal) describes the family's escape from the Nazis in his memoir, "Last Train to Freedom".
 The son of Lissy's second cousin (Ernest Beutler) is 2011 Nobel Laureate Bruce Beutler.
 Emil was also the nephew of the French composer Marcel Mihalovici, who arrived in Paris in the 1920s with Georges Enesco.

 After Grosswald's death, the American Mathematical Society held a national meeting in his honor, and in 1991 a Festschrift was published in his honor: "A Tribute to Emil Grosswald: Number Theory and Related Analysis."
-Of his attitude towards mathematics, one of the volume's editors noted the following: "In Grosswald's world, mathematics is challenge demanding dedication and long hours of work; it is science combined with art, truth with beauty.
+Of his attitude towards mathematics, Marvin Knopp noted the following: "In Grosswald's world, mathematics is challenge demanding dedication and long hours of work; it is science combined with art, truth with beauty.
 It is passionate and eternal pursuit of excellence.
 It is humility in the face of a powerful and proud history.
 Above all, it is meaning, a reason to go on..."
-Another colleague wrote: "He seemed to know everything – indeed it seems to me he must always have known everything.
+Mark Sheingorn wrote: "He seemed to know everything – indeed it seems to me he must always have known everything.
 He was supportive, enthusiastic, but also demanding ...
 The depth of his love for mathematics inspired us all to strive to do better."

-Grosswald died on April 11, 1989 in Narberth, Pennsylvania.
+Grosswald died on April 11, 1989, in Narberth, Pennsylvania.